MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Monitor GitHub Copilot's response.

-    GitHub Copilot will analyze the spec.md file and generate clarification questions.
+    GitHub Copilot will analyze the spec.md file and evaluate whether clarification questions are necessary.

-    For example, you may receive questions that are similar to the following:
+    For example, you might receive questions that are similar to the following:

     - "When storing documents in Azure Blob Storage, how should files be organized?"
     - "When a user uploads multiple files simultaneously, how should the system handle concurrent uploads?"